DJamesWilliamson/SamsungAnalysis/README.md

 		triaxial angular velocity, in both the time and frequency domains
 * the Index variable was added
 * the cohort variable was added
-* the variable colums were re-ordered
+* the variable columns were re-ordered
 * descriptors from the CodeBook were used to replace the variable codes (For ease of marking, these are coded)

 The output is a data.frame: 102999 obs. of 47 variables called dataset.